neondatabase/website/content/docs/reference/terraform.md

 The following is a list of community-created Terraform providers for managing Neon Postgres platform resources.

 <Admonition type="note">
 Community Terraform providers are not maintained or officially supported by Neon.
 Use these providers at your own discretion.
-If you have questions about the providers, please contact the the project maintainers.
+If you have questions about the providers, please contact the project maintainers.
 </Admonition>

 - **Terraform Provider Neon — Maintainer: Dmitry Kisler** (sponsored by Neon)